 Gavin Baker, President of Baker Labs will present the webinar “How to Handle Negative Patient Reviews” on January 23, 2019 at 12 noon ET.
-Here he discusses handling negative online reviews.
-Nearly 70% of patients who read healthcare reviews are influenced in the selection of their next physician, hospital or medical practice, according to PwC
+In this week's blog he discusses handling negative online reviews.

 Under the Occupational and Safety and Health Act of 1970 (OSHA), employers are responsible for providing safe and healthful workplaces for their employees.
 Compliance with OSHA should be a critical component of your compliance program.
 Learn about common violations to protect your employees from risk and avoid OSHA penalties.